Teaching students social and emotional skills for success

 • May 2025: Community review nights for all parents, guardians, staff, students and community members to review materials and ask questions.

 • May 30, 2025: Committee selects a finalist curriculum, Wayfinder, for board consideration.
+The committee also selected DESSA as the finalist screening tool for implementation starting in the 2025-26 school year.

 • June 2025: Opportunities for parents, guardians, staff, students and community members to review Wayfinder lessons and teaching materials.

-• Fall 2025: Schools begin using approved materials if approved.
+• 2025-26 school year: Schools begin using curricula if approved.

 Frequently asked questions